 네 also works in past and future tense in the same way that 구나 does.
 Just add it to the conjugated root.

-Like with 구나 these examples are not as I’ve translated them in the song translations.
+*Note: like with 구나 these examples are not as I’ve translated them in the actual song translations.
 They are translated differently here to emphasize the meaning of this particle.

 내 방을 여행하는 법 (Fly To My Room):